-Juicy, ripe strawberries dressed in cheesecake, graham cracker and chocolate create a memorable dessert for any party.
+Juicy, ripe strawberries dressed in cheesecake, graham cracker and chocolate create a memorable party dessert.
 Cheesecake Strawberries with Chocolate Accents are my go-to treat for Valentine’s Day and are always a hit for baby or bridal showers.

 Here we use both white and dark Ghirardelli chocolate to accent these luscious gems—the dot of chocolate creates a tasty platform to hold them upright.
 Go ahead and make the cheesecake filling in advance and refrigerate to save a step when you’re ready to assemble.
 Once the strawberries are prepped and the chocolate is melted, the assembly goes quickly.
 Of course, it may take one or two to get the hang of it … you’ll just have to eat any “ugly” ones yourself (that’s part secret, part confession). 😉

-Make a special date night dessert just for two!
+Make a romantic date night dessert just for two!

 Follow these adjusted measurements based on the recipe below: